TixiaoShan/lexicographic_planning/README.md

 ## Dependency

-Install ROS and [jackal_velodyne](https://github.com/TixiaoShan/jackal_velodyne) package.
+Install ROS and [jackal_velodyne](https://github.com/TixiaoShan/jackal_velodyne) package for a minimum demo.
 It is strongly recommended that you upgrade your Gazebo to get better simulation performance.

 - [ROS](http://wiki.ros.org/ROS/Installation) (tested with Kinetic and Melodic)
   ```